rrekapalli/MoneyPlant/README-docker-images.md

    - `build-docker-images.sh` for Unix/Linux/macOS
    - `build-docker-images.ps1` for Windows

-2. The script will build Docker images for all microservices using the jib-maven-plugin, which is configured in each module's pom.xml.
+2. The script will build a Docker image for the monolithic application (moneyplant-app) using the jib-maven-plugin, which is configured in the module's pom.xml.

-3. The images will be tagged with the project version and "latest" and will be available in your local Docker registry.
+3. The image will be tagged with the project version and "latest" and will be available in your local Docker registry.

 ## Manual Docker Image Building

-If you want to build Docker images manually, you can run the scripts directly:
+If you want to build the Docker image manually, you can run the scripts directly:

 ### Windows